-Some of our jackets and vests contain a DWR (durable water repellent) finish that is great for helping to keep you dry.
-Over time, dirt and oil accumulation may reduce the effectiveness of DWR, making it less water-repellent.
-Occasional cleaning will help keep your DWR working efficiently.
-However, it’s a bit of a balance.
-The DWR treatment will eventually wash off with repeated laundering and will need to be reapplied after a certain number of wears and washes.
+Some of our jackets and vests contain a DWR (durable water repellent) finish that works great to help keep you dry.
+An accumulation of dirt and oil over time may reduce the effectiveness of DWR, making it less water-repellent.
+But occasional washing will help keep your DWR working efficiently.
+Repeated washing can eventually wash off the DWR treatment and it may need to be reapplied after a certain number of wears and washes.